ygLinc9012/GeoNotes/README.md

 # GeoNotes
 Permission is granted for anyone to copy, modify, or distribute the code for any purpose.
 As the codes were written for research/learning purposes only, they have not been optimized or tested to the degree that would be advisable in any important application.

-This toolbox includes the implementation of
+The notes includes the implementation of
 - Cotangent Weighted Laplace Operator (CotanLaplace)
 - Dirac Disks (DiracDisk)
 - Dirac Spheres (DiracSphere)